codeforamerica/ohana-web-search/CUSTOMIZE.md

 - **Homepage language links**.
 The language translation links on the homepage can be added, removed, and edited in `config/settings.yml`.

 - **Support for saving custom translations**.
 If you want to make edits to the Google provided translations of a live site you can add a `GOOGLE_TRANSLATE_CUSTOMIZATION_CODE` in `config/application.yml`.
+Get the correct customization code for your site from [Google's Website Translator Manager](https://translate.google.com/manager/website).

 - **Support for non-English keyword searches**.
 If you want your users to be able to enter a keyword search in a language other than English, you can enable language detection by adding a `GOOGLE_TRANSLATE_API_TOKEN` in `config/application.yml`.
 **NOTE: GOOGLE CHARGES FOR THIS FEATURE.**

 - **Change the widget layout**.
-If you want to change the Google Translation Widget's layout, two of the layouts provided by Google are supported: InlineLayout.VERTICAL and InlineLayout.HORIZONTAL.
+If you want to change the Google Translate Widget's layout, two of the layouts provided by Google are supported: InlineLayout.VERTICAL and InlineLayout.HORIZONTAL.
 One or the other can be set in `assets/javascripts/application.js`.

 ## Pagination